SynteLang/SynteLang/README.md

 ## Installing Syntə ◊

-At present it is not known if portaudio/SDL2 (used to output sound) will work on Windows. ◊ Please try it and share your results by email: synte@proton.me

 To install Go see information here: [Download and install Go](https://go.dev/doc/install)

-MacOS: You may need to install `pkg-config` and `sdl2`.
+MacOS: You may also need to install `pkg-config` and `sdl2`.
 You can use `brew` for this, which you will need to install if you don't have it.

 Linux and MacOS: You may need to add the directory that Go installs in to your $PATH environment variable.
 Try `export PATH=$PATH:/usr/local/go/bin`
-Or you can type `~/go/bin/synte` instead.
+Or you can type `~/go/bin/synte` to run Syntə directly.

 You can run on Android:
 + install the Termux app (you might need to do this via F-droid)
-+ in termux: `apt-get install pkg-config portaudio golang git`
++ in Termux: `apt-get install pkg-config portaudio golang git`
 + `git clone https://github.com/syntelang/syntelang`
 + `cd syntelang`
 + `go install`